rodrigoscoelho/documentation/administration/web-to-lead.md

 * Subscribe Contact if exists - If a contact with the same email exists then contact will be added to the target list;
 * Target Team - A team to assign a created lead to;
 * Campaign - Statystics will be avilable in a campaign log;
-* Payload Fields - Select what fields need to be passsed.
+* Payload Fields - Select what fields need to be passed.

 ### Double Opt-in (confirmed opt-in)